Chart Color Schemes

 Crows Nest - Rosalie has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 18 projects that could impact the area.
-Key projects include Cressbrook Dam Safety Improvement, Highfields North Estate Stages 8-10, Akora Highfields, and Kilalah Park Estate.
-The following list details those most likely to be relevant.
+AreaSearch has identified 18 projects that may impact the region.
+Notable initiatives include Cressbrook Dam Safety Improvement, Highfields North Estate Stages 8-10, Akora Highfields, and Kilalah Park Estate.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.